Support for the TCFD recommendations

 Short term |

-● Maintain the largest global market shares for g/i-Line photoresists ● Stably supply and increase sales of g-Line and i-Line photoresists for power semiconductors |
+● Maintain the largest global market shares for g-/i-Line photoresists ● Stably supply and increase sales of g-Line and i-Line photoresists for power semiconductors |

-Increase in the need for the development of next-generation power semiconductors with lower power consumption Assuming both 1.5-degree scenario and 4-degree scenario |
+Realizing further low power consumption Increase in the need for the development of next-generation power semiconductors with lower power consumption Assuming both 1.5-degree scenario and 4-degree scenario |

 Medium term to long term |

-● Strengthen advantage in g-Line and i-Line photoresists for silicon carbide (SiC) power semiconductors as the emerging market and further strengthen the development and marketing thereof ● Gear up the development and marketing of g-Line and i-Line photoresists for gallium nitride (GaN) gallium oxide (Ga2O3) power semiconductors ➞ See pages 10–11 and 54–57 ● Expected reduction in power in solar/wind power generation, EVs, and data centers, through the provision of g-Line and i-Line photoresists for SiC, GaN, and other next-generation power semiconductors (estimate for 2030): ▲ 155 TWh (equivalent to 0.4% of estimated global power consumption in 2030)*3 |
+● Strengthen the advantage in g-Line and i-Line photoresists for silicon carbide (SiC) power semiconductors as the market starts to grow and further strengthen development and marketing ● Reinforce the development and marketing of g-Line and i-Line photoresists for gallium nitride (GaN) gallium oxide (Ga2O3) power semiconductors ● Expected reduction in power in solar/wind power generation, EVs, and data centers by providing g-Line and i-Line photoresists for SiC, GaN, and other next-generation power semiconductors (estimate for 2030) Contribution to reduction: ▲127 TWh (equivalent to 0.4% of estimated global power consumption in 2030)*2 |

-Increase in demand for energy recycling systems Assuming both 1.5-degree scenario and 4-degree scenario |
+Emergence of the photo-semiconductor market due to advances in photoelectric fusion technology Assuming both 1.5-degree scenario and 4-degree scenario |

 Medium term to long term |

-*1 “Short term” is defined as until 2024, “medium term” as until 2030, and “long term” as until 2050.
+* “Short term” is defined as until 2025, “medium term” as until 2030, and “long term” as until 2050.